Dot gov

 CPCP is a model designed to address child and adolescent psychiatry shortages.
 The Wisconsin CPCP works like other similar national models.
 It’s one part of the puzzle to address behavioral health needs of kids and teens in Wisconsin.

 The Medical College of Wisconsin designed and developed this state model.
-They received support from Children’s Hospital of Wisconsin and Wisconsin Department of Health Services (DHS).
+They received support from Children’s Hospital of Wisconsin and DHS.

 Learn about the benefits of enrollment and where to start, P-03267A (PDF)